kaigao6/secret-messenger-cordova-ios/README.md

 		The following screens should only be accessible after the user logs in.

-2. There is a screen showing list of available messages for the logged in user.
+2. There is a screen (modal) showing list of available messages for the logged in user.

-3. There is a screen for taking a picture with the device camera and then embedding a message in that image and sending it to a selected user's message queue.
+3. There is a screen (modal) for taking a picture with the device camera and then embedding a message in that image and sending it to a selected user's message queue.
 The user must be logged in to see this screen.

-4. There is a screen for displaying the downloaded image and message that was embedded.
+4. There is a screen (modal) for displaying the downloaded image and message that was embedded.